Advertisement

 About the Author

-Aya is an enthusiastic training professional with 14+ years of experience in managing training projects and learning activities, designing and delivering trainings that vary between soft skills and technical topics based on the trainees’ and organizations’ needs.
+I am an enthusiastic training professional living in Saudi Arabia.
+With 10+ years of experience in managing training projects and Learning activities, designing and delivering trainings that vary between soft skills and technical topics based on the trainees needs and annual training plans.
 Working with external training providers, internal instructors and SMEs.
-Aya is passionate about working with people, always aiming for the deepest impact with highest engagement.
+Have a proven record of interpersonal skills, and achievements across seven countries.
+My passion is working with people, always aiming for the deepest impact with highest engagement.

 1 Comment